 - unfair deductions, deposits or

-- failure to provide workplace entitlements, for example paid leave or superannuation
+- not receiving workplace entitlements, for example, paid leave or superannuation

-- pressure to work beyond the restrictions of a visa
+- pressured or made to work beyond the restrictions of a visa

-- up-front payment or ‘deposit’ for a job
+- being pressured to pay an up-front payment or ‘deposit’ for a job

-- employers avoiding tax by making cash payments
+- employers avoiding paying tax by making cash payments of wages to you

 - unpaid training